Skip to content

 </script>

-Method Two: Apply to each page that needs monitoring and use separately from GCWatchRouter.js.
-Refer to the example project Hbuilder_Example/pages/rum/index.vue in the SDK package of the GCUniPlugin plugin.
+Method 2: Apply to each page that needs to be monitored, needs to be used separately from GCWatchRouter.js.
+Refer to the example project of the GCUniPlugin plugin in the SDK package Hbuilder_Example/pages/rum/index.vue

 <script>